onahkenneth/djcfPayU/README.md

 # djcfPayU
-PayU South Africa payment processing plugin for DJ Classifieds.
+PayU South Africa payment processing integration with Joomal DJ Classifieds.

-This plugin is meant to integrate DJ Classifieds application with PayU South Africa.
-This will enable you to accept payments via credit/debit card, eBucks, etc on your DJ Classifieds platform.
+This plugin is meant to integrate Joomla DJ Classifieds extension with PayU South Africa secure payments.
+This will enable you to accept payments via credit/debit card, eBucks, etc on your Joomla DJ Classifieds platform.